abdnh/anki-deck-separator/README.md

-Anki add-on that distributes cards from a chosen deck to multiple decks according to a field's contents or by a maximum number of notes.
+Anki add-on that distributes cards from a chosen deck to multiple decks according to a field's contents or by a maximum number of cards.
 It also has an option to duplicate cards.

 The add-on's dialog can be accessed from the Tools menu.